thomashikaru/thomashikaru.github.io/README.md

 ## Experience
 Most recently, I [interned](https://medium.com/ibm-watson/summer-intern-report-improving-the-watson-speech-data-pipeline-dffe82e71187) on the IBM Watson Speech to Text team, working on machine learning approaches for speech recognition and dataset verification.
 Previously, I have done iOS development for the Paideia Institute in Rome, Italy, and have done volunteer service projects in Russia and Japan.

+## Check out my Podcast
+I host a podcast called Modus Mirandi, which is dedicated to meaningful conversations on random topics with people from different backgrounds and disciplines.
+You can check it out on [Spotify](https://open.spotify.com/show/1NeIw3Y3aG6HaZ1U0eB8zq) or other podcast platforms.

 ## Follow Me on Medium
 Please follow me at https://medium.com/@thomashikaru to see my latest writings on data science, computational linguistics, cities, maps, education, and more!